sametkoyuncu/swift-extensions-by-chatGPT/README.md

 ## Extensions

-#### UIColor
+### UIColor

 - [ColorWithHexString:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/ColorWithHexString) This extension converts a hexadecimal color code input into a UIColor object.
 - [GetHexStringFromColor:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/GetHexString) With this extension, you can use the "hexString" property of any UIColor object to get the hexadecimal code of the object.
 - [Random Color (2 ways):](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/RandomColor) This is an extension for the UIColor class that creates a randomly colored UIColor object.
 - [Lighter Color (2 ways):](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/LighterColor) This method allows you to lighten the color of any UIColor object by a specified factor.
 - [Darker Color:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/DarkerColor) You can use this method to darken the color of the object by a specific percentage.
 - [Light Color Check:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/IsLightColor) You can use this property to check if the color of the object is light or dark.
 - [Contrasting Color:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UIColor/ContrastingColor) With this extension, you can add the "contrastingColor" method to any UIColor object.
 You can use this method to create a color that is the opposite of the color of the object.

+### UITExt

+- [HTMLtoAttributedString:](https://github.com/sametkoyuncu/swift-extensions-by-chatGPT/tree/main/UITextView/HTMLtoAttributedString) This extension converts a html content to attributed text.

 ## Contributing